 (b) All cash proceeds received by the Secured Party in respect of any sale of, collection from, or other realization upon all or any part of the Collateral shall, in the discretion of the Secured Party, be held by the Secured Party as collateral for, and/or then or at any time thereafter applied in whole or in part by the Secured Parties against, the obligations in such order as the Secured Party elects.
 Any surplus of such cash or cash proceeds and interest accrued thereon, if any, held by the Secured Party and remaining after payment in full of all the Obligations shall be paid over to the Grantor or to whoever may be lawfully entitled to receive such surplus; provided that the Secured Party shall have no obligation to invest or otherwise pay interest on any amounts held by it in connection with or pursuant to this Agreement.

-(c) All rights and remedies of the Secured Party and the Escrow Agent expressed herein are in addition to all other rights and remedies possessed by the Secured Party and the Escrow Agent, either at law or in equity, in the Master Agreement, or in any other agreement to which the Grantor and the Secured Party and/or the Escrow Agent are parties.
+(c) All rights and remedies of the Secured Party and the Escrow Agent expressed herein are in addition to all other rights and remedies possessed by the Secured Party and the Escrow Agent, either at law or in equity, or whether provided in the Master Agreement or in any other agreement to which the Grantor and the Secured Party and/or the Escrow Agent are parties.
+Without limiting the foregoing, such rights and remedies shall include any and all rights under applicable law (i) to take possesion of the Collateral, (ii) to sell, assign or otherwise liquidate, or direct the Grantor to sell, assign or otherwise liquidate, any or all of the Collateral, and take possession of the proceeds of any such sale or liquidation, or (iii) to withdraw or liquidate any and all monies, instruments or property in the possession or control of the Escrow Agent for application to the Obligations.

 SECTION 12.
 Indemnity, Expenses and Interest.